 When to use a preemptive strike for self-defense

 Now that we have the legal aspects squared away, let’s look at the practical aspects.
 The first one is critical:

 When do you use a preemptive strike for self-defense?

 I don’t think there are easy answers here.
 There are an infinite amount of possible situations in which a preemptive strike is the best idea and just as much in which you better not use it.
-Violence being what it is, situations can flow from one into the other in a heartbeat, depending on too many factors to list.
+Violence being what it is, situations flow from one into the other in a heartbeat, depending on too many factors to list.
 In other words: I don’t believe there are rules set in stone on this topic, just guidelines.
-But first and foremost, you need to asses the situation to know if there is an actual need for striking in the first place.
+But first and foremost, you need to assess the situation to know if there is a need for striking in the first place.

 Here are some things you might want to consider:

 - Scan your environment.
 You should have been doing this anyway but in case you haven’t, take in your environment in a quick scan to figure out your options.
 What’s around you?
 Any improvised weapons you can use?
 Obstacles you can put between you two or use as a natural defense?
 Where can you run to?
 And so on.
 This is a skill you should practice way before you ever need it.